circuitdao/docs/docs/faq.md

 ### What do I need to use Circuit?

-All you need is a Chia wallet that supports signature aggregation.
+All you need is a Chia wallet that supports signing of custom spends.
 We recommend [Goby](https://goby.app), but the official [reference wallet](https://www.chia.net/downloads) also works.

+Register the BYC asset ID in your wallet, so that it recog

 ### Can I use assets other than XCH as collateral?